-NYCs insurance policy can be viewed on NYC intranet.
-Insurance policies should be accessible to the staff who are providing the support.
-NYC Liability Insurance does cover staff when undertaking a Health Care procedure.
+The RPA does cover staff when undertaking a Health Care procedure.
 However, if alternative or additional arrangements are required then these will be dealt with by Insurance and Risk Management on an individual case.
 It is therefore essential that copies of IHCPs are sent to NYC Risk Management and Insurance following parental consent.
 Due to the numbers of IHCPs, CYPS Insurance and Risk Management will only contact a school if they have a query or if they think additional cover may need to be taken out.
 If schools require a receipt for their message they should add a tag for this.